chatox/networks-science-course/practicum/as03_pagerank.md

 # 7. Compute one variant of PageRank

 Implement at least one variant of PageRank.
-Some ideas follow, feel free to experiment with your own:
+Two ideas follow, but feel free to experiment with your own:

 1. Restarting to a certain subset of nodes (e.g., .gov.uk or .ac.uk sites)
-1. Dividing by log of degree instead of degree
+1. Dividing by log of degree (or some other transformation) instead of degree
-1. Not dividing by degree
+1. Ignoring nodes having an anomalously large out-degree

 # Deliver (groups of two)